 Setting a favourite website as your internet home page makes a lot of sense.
-It means every time you open your browser the page will appear, saving you precious time on each visit.
+It means every time you open a new browser tab or press the home button 🏠, the page will appear, saving you precious time on each visit.

 Here’s how to make BT.com your homepage using Microsoft Internet Explorer, Mozilla Firefox and Google Chrome.
 Please note, depending what version of your web browser you use, the steps below might vary slightly.

-In the menu, click the Settings icon (it looks like a cog) and select Internet options.
-In the pop-up box that appears delete the URL under Home page and enter www.bt.com.
+Click the Tools icon in the top right-hand corner of the browser (it looks like a cog) and select Internet options.
+In the pop-up box that appears delete the URL under Home page and enter https://home.bt.com.

 Click OK.
 Now when you launch a new tab, BT.com will be your homepage.

-Google Chrome users should click the menu icon, which looks like three horizontal lines, in the top right corner and scroll down to Settings.
+Google Chrome users should click the menu icon ⁝ in the top right corner, and scroll down to Settings.